KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 shapedReducer() utility, which embellishes the reducer with a shape property - a federated namespace (delimited by dots) specifying the exact location of the state.
-As an example, if featureA's reducer was embellished with `shapedReducer(reducer, 'views.currentView')`, your appState would appear as follows:
+As an example, if featureA's reducer was embellished with `shapedReducer('views.currentView', reducer)`, your appState would appear as follows:

 ```js